snipsco/snips-nlu/docs/source/tutorial.rst

 ..
 Note::

-    By default entities are generated as *automatically extensible* ie the recognition will accept additional values than the ones listed in the entity file.
+    By default entities are generated as :ref:`automatically extensible <auto_extensible>`, i.e. the recognition will accept additional values than the ones listed in the entity file.
     This behavior can be changed by adding at the beginning of the entity file the following:

     .. code-block:: bash